Wick rotation derivation for weak values of the density and time-dependent density functional theory: Introduction

-There is another practical symmetry that equation (\ref{part1}) obeys.
+From another perspective, equation (\ref{part1}) obeys a practical isomorphism.
 If $s$ is taken as embedded in 3D space rather than being an independent thermal or time dimension, then equation (\ref{part1}) is identical to the configurational integral of the standard coarse-grained model of a \emph{classical} ring polymer \cite{Matsen2006, Fredrickson2006}.
 In such a coarse-grained model, the details of the macromolecule are ignored so that polymers are represented as ideal mathematical space-curves ${\bf r}(s)$ in $\mathbb{R}^3$.
-Thus one can choose to view quantum particles as classical ring contours but in a 4D thermal-space.
+These space-curves are fractals in that they appear the same at every length scale.
+For real polymers, this coarse-graining is an approximation that will break down at scales small compared to the contour length.
+For fundamental particles such as electrons, where no internal structure is known, this model becomes exact within the imaginary-time representation.
+Thus one can choose to view quantum particles as classical ring contours, but in a thermal-space.
 This has led to a small industry of quantum simulation techniques, such as path integral Monte Carlo \cite{Ceperley1995}, centroid molecular dynamics \cite{Zeng2014, Roy1999b} and ring polymer molecular dynamics \cite{Althorpe2009, Habershon2013}.
-In addition to these simulation techniques, the partition function (\ref{part1}) can be solved using polymer self-consistent field theory (SCFT), which is a mean-field method of solving the equilibrium classical statistical mechanics of various architectures of polymers \cite{Schmid1998, Matsen2002, Matsen2006, Fredrickson2006, Qiu2006} .
-Given the isomorphism between the mathematics of ring polymers and quantum particles, the ring polymer SCFT equations can be solved numerically for a variety of static quantum situations, such as the electron densities of atoms and molecules \cite{LeMaitre2023a, LeMaitre2023b, Sillaste2022}.
-The ground state quantum particle densities are given by the limit $\beta \rightarrow \infty$, that is, infinitely long polymers, but computationally, a sufficiently large finite value of $\beta$ converges rapidly to ground state conditions within arbitrary tolerances \cite{LeMaitre2023a, LeMaitre2023b}
+In addition to these simulation techniques, the partition function (\ref{part1}) can be solved using polymer self-consistent field theory (SCFT), which is a mean-field method for the equilibrium classical statistical mechanics of various architectures of polymers \cite{Schmid1998, Matsen2002, Matsen2006, Fredrickson2006, Qiu2006}.
+Given the isomorphism between the mathematics of ring polymers and quantum particles, the ring polymer SCFT equations can be solved numerically for a variety of equilibrium quantum situations, such as the electron densities of atoms and molecules \cite{LeMaitre2023a, LeMaitre2023b, Sillaste2022}.
+The ground state quantum particle densities are given by the limit $\beta \rightarrow \infty$, that is, infinitely long polymers, but computationally, a sufficiently large finite value of $\beta$ converges rapidly to ground state conditions to within arbitrary tolerances \cite{LeMaitre2023a, LeMaitre2023b}.